Voynich manuscript: Statistical patterns

-The text consists of over 170,000 characters, with spaces dividing the text into about 35,000 groups of varying length, usually referred to as "words" or "word tokens" (37,919); 8,114 of those words are considered unique "word types".
+The text consists of over 170,000 characters, with spaces dividing the text into about 35,000 groups of varying length, usually referred to as words or word tokens (37,919); 8,114 of those words are considered unique word types.
 The structure of these words seems to follow phonological or orthographic laws of some sort; for example, certain characters must appear in each word (like English vowels), some characters never follow others, or some may be doubled or tripled, but others may not.
-The distribution of letters within words is also rather peculiar: Some characters occur only at the beginning of a word, some only at the end (like Greek ς), and some always in the middle section.
+The distribution of letters within words is also rather peculiar: some characters occur only at the beginning of a word, some only in the middle, and some only at the end (like Greek ς, the final form of sigma).

-There are a number of patterns of word length, frequency, etc. found in the manuscript that are consistent with natural language (i.e. languages that occurs organically in a human community).
-The word found most frequently in the manuscript appears roughly twice as often as the second-most-common word, and three times as often as the third-most-common, (following Zipf’s law).
+There are a number of patterns of word length, frequency, etc. found in the manuscript that are consistent with natural language (i.e. languages that occur organically in a human community).
+The word found most frequently in the manuscript appears roughly twice as often as the second-most-common word, and three times as often as the third-most-common, following Zipf's law.
 The mix of word lengths and the ratio of unique words to total words are similar to languages found around the world.
 Certain words seem to follow one another in predictable order, as if following rules of grammar.

 Just as one would expect in a normal book whose chapters focused on different subjects, the different sections of the manuscript (based on the drawings of plants, stars, bathing women, etc., accompanying them) have different sets of overrepresented words.
 The language of the manuscript differs from other known human languages in spelling; with "too many ... letters repeated in the same order, both within words and across neighboring words".

 Many researchers have commented upon the highly regular structure of the words.
 Professor Gonzalo Rubio, an expert in ancient languages at Pennsylvania State University, stated:

 The things we know as grammatical markers – things that occur commonly at the beginning or end of words, such as 's' or 'd' in our language, and that are used to express grammar, never appear in the middle of 'words' in the Voynich manuscript.
 That's unheard of for any Indo-European, Hungarian, or Finnish language.